 2006 • 2007 • 2008

-In a nutshell: This article is an overview of your Dodge Ram's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your Dodge Ram's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your pickup.

 Overview of the Dodge Ram standard cab

 When it comes to full-size pickup advertising you hear plenty of talk about (cue raspy macho voiceover) "power, torque, and towing capacity."
 You don't hear so much about style, mostly because it's probably hard to talk about that sort of thing in a raspy, macho voice.
 That's kind of a shame, because Dodge trucks have been some of the best-looking pickups on the road for the last couple of decades.

 With lines that evoke both the Power Wagons of the past and the semi-trucks of the current day, Dodge trucks have maintained just the right mix of curvy and curmudgeonly through several restylings.
 The Ram truck's 2006 mid-cycle update, for example, added bigger, brighter headlights, but there's no mistaking it for anything other than a Dodge.

 As per standard light truck procedure, the Dodge Ram was available in three different weight classes.
 The cabs and the disassembly instructions are the same whether you have a 1500, 2500, or 3500, so we've divided the line by cab configuration.
 In this article, we'll deal with the Standard Cab.
 We also have profiles of the 2006-2008 Dodge Ram Mega Cab and Ram Quad Cab pickups if you have one of those.

 The Ram's base receiver was this AM/FM/CD unit (Crutchfield Research Photo)